 Maintain Full Service History

-A complete Rolls-Royce service history demonstrates proper care and maintenance, which can be viewed favourably by specialist insurers.
+A complete Rolls-Royce service history demonstrates proper care and is viewed favourably by specialist insurers.

 Rolls-Royce Theft & Safety in Australia